Turkey, Russia agree on demilitarized zone in Syria's Idlib

 He said the zone would be enforced by Turkish patrols on the opposition side and Russian patrols on the government side.

+Ramadan added that the opposition was now stronger than when it was after losses in Daraa and Ghouta.

+He said the Russians reached the agreement without negotiating it first with the Syrian government, pointing to Shoigu's comments that Moscow will discuss the deal with the Syrian government later.

-Abu Omar, a spokesman for the Turkey-backed rebel group Faylaq al-Sham, thanked Erdogan for saving Idlib from an offensive and give the rebels time to defend their rebellion and people.
+Abu Omar, a spokesman for the Turkey-backed rebel group Faylaq al-Sham, thanked Erdogan for preventing an offensive and giving the rebels time to defend their rebellion and people.
 Millions "of civilians in Idlib are in peace," he tweeted.

 He said he was confident that the deal "would not have been possible without the steadfastness of our people and fighters.
 Thank you, Erdogan."